microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-sendactivitynotification.md

 - [Chat](../resources/chat.md)
 - [Chat message](../resources/chatmessage.md)

-> **Note:** The entity url must be same or under the chat in the url.
+> **Note:** The entity url must be same or child resource of the chat in the url.
 Additionally, the [teams app](/microsoftteams/platform/overview) must be installed in the chat.

 ## Response